Who Was Vasco Núñez de Balboa?

-Once he arrived at the settlement, Balboa discovered that most of the colonists had been killed by nearby native peoples.
+Once he arrived at the settlement, Balboa discovered that most of the colonists had been killed by nearby ingenious people.
 He then convinced the remaining colonists to move to the western side of the Gulf of Uraba.
 They established the town of Darién on the Isthmus of Panama, which is a small strip of land that connects Central America and South America.
 Balboa became the interim governor of the settlement.

 Seeing the Pacific Ocean

 In 1513, Balboa led an expedition from Darién to search for a new sea reportedly to the south and for gold.
 He hoped that if he was successful, he would win the favor of Ferdinand, the king of Spain.
-While he didn't find the precious metal, he did see the Pacific Ocean, and claimed it and all of its shores for Spain.
+While he didn't find the precious metal, he did see the Pacific Ocean and claimed it and all of its shores for Spain.